Comb Ceramic culture

 The Comb Ceramic culture or Pit-Comb Ware culture, often abbreviated as CCC or PCW, was a northeast European culture characterised by its Pit–Comb Ware.
 It existed from around 4200 BCE to around 2000 BCE.
 The bearers of the Comb Ceramic culture are thought to have still mostly followed the eastern hunter-gatherer lifestyle typical of the Mesolithic, with traces of early agriculture.

 Distribution

+Distribution of the Comb Ceramic culture of Northeast Europe.

 The distribution of the artifacts found includes Finnmark (Norway) in the north, the Kalix River (Sweden) and the Gulf of Bothnia (Finland) in the west and the Vistula River (Poland) in the south.
 It would include the Narva culture of Estonia and the Sperrings culture in Finland, among others.
 They are thought to have been essentially hunter-gatherers, though e.g. the Narva culture in Estonia shows some evidence of agriculture.
 Some of this region was absorbed by the later Corded Ware horizon.